Train stations can often be wonderful examples of architecture and art. We go in search of Europe's best examples of train station art.

 Two pairs of statues holding glass lamps make Helsinki's Rautatieasema train station pretty iconic.
 The main building is finished in glass and Finnish granite, making for a grand first impression.
 Which is just as well, since the station houses an exclusive presidential lounge to host the Finnish president and guests.

 From Sherlock Holmes at Baker Street to escalators at Oxford Circus, London underground stations are famed for their intricate tile work and mosaics.
 Tottenham Court Road tube station may not look much from the outside but visitors to the station never fail to notice the colourful mosaic walls of its interior.
 They were created by Scottish artist Sir Eduardo Paolozzi in the 1980s and reference local sights and the banalities of modern day life.

 São Bento, Porto, Portugal

-The stone façade at São Bento station in Portugal is pretty enough, but it's what lies inside that will take your breath away.
+The stone façade at São Bento Station in Portugal is pretty enough, but it's what lies inside that will take your breath away.
 Ceramic artists spent 11 years adorning the walls with 20,000 'azulejo' tiles, which depict scenes of everyday life, royal spectacles and epic battles from Portuguese history.

-Edgware Road tube, London, UK
+Edgware Road Tube Station, London, UK

-The largest vitreous enamel artwork in Europe, Jacqueline Poncelet's 'Wrapper' is a permanent addition to London's Edgware road tube station.
+The largest vitreous enamel artwork in Europe, Jacqueline Poncelet's 'Wrapper' is a permanent addition to London's Edgware Road Tube Station.
 700 panels, inspired by the area's history, transport, waterways, architecture and communities cover its perimeter wall, making a bold and colourful statement in north-west London.